Admission & Aid

 I haven't taken all of the required application prerequisite courses.
 What do I do?

-You may also meet this prerequisite by taking the optional GRE psychology subject test and attaining a score of 660 or higher.*
+You may also meet this psychology prerequisite by taking the optional GRE psychology subject test and attaining a score of 660 or higher.*

 *Please note this test is only offered three times per year.
 Please plan to take the exam prior to applying to our program.